Sobaka46/Progect-Dash/README.md

 ﻿# ProgectDash
 # NewTest
-- Описание:  Разработка аналитического инструмента для представления KPI.
+- Description:  Development of an analytical tool for presenting KPIs.
-- Что сделано:
+- What's done:
-- Сбор данных из разных источников (SQL, Excel).
+- Data collection from various sources (SQL, Excel).
-- Очистка данных и их обработка.
+- Data cleaning and processing.
-- Разработка интерактивного дашборда (Dash).
+- Development of an interactive dashboard (Dash).